Alex Bendersky

 Does mental health PMS support telehealth?

-Can practice management software reduce no-shows?
+Can practice management software reduce no-shows across multiple locations?

 Ready to Transform Your Rehab Practice?